Workshops and Special Programs

 How Does a Career Night Work?
 We ask that students and graduates register for the various Career Nights by specified deadlines.
 The Director of Career Services then works directly alumni in each chapter to put together the program based on student needs.
 We attempt to find alumni, parents, or other individuals closely connected to the occupational interests of the students who plan to attend in each city, though we cannot guarantee a direct match.
 The program consists of a panel presentation and question-and-answer period regarding employment in that city in general.
 Panelists are then available on an individual basis to talk with the students about specific needs and interests.
 Many times the panelists become mentors for the students for the remainder of their college years.

 What Do You Have To Do To Attend a Career Night?
 Complete the registration form for the programs you wish to attend.
 All students attending these programs are strongly encouraged to submit resumes in preparation for this event.
 A minimum of five students must be pre-registered for a location before a program will be planned.
 Click here for further information about how Career Nights work, AND to register.
-Deadlines to register are FRIDAY, September 20 for Fall Break programs, and FRIDAY, OCTOBER 11 for Semester Break programs.
+Details on 2020-21 Career Nights TBA.

 When Are the Career Nights?
 Career Nights are usually planned during class breaks, such as Fall and Semester Breaks, when students are able to travel to various locations.
 Each program meets 6-8pm at a location in the alumni chapter city area.
-The schedule for 2019-2020 follows:
+The schedule for 2020-2021 still TBD.

 Students and graduates may attend any or all of the Career Nights.
-They are held in the early evening hours, usually 6-8pm.
+They will be held 6:00 to 8:00 p.m.
 The specific location for each will be included in the packet of information given to all registrants.
 Travel arrangements and costs are the responsibility of each student.
 Please call Ms. Toni McLawhorn, Director of Career Services, at 540-375-2303, or e-mail her at email@example.com if you have any questions or wish to participate.
 (She would also welcome calls from those who might like to serve on a Career Nights panel!)

 *NOTE: A minimum of five students must be pre-registered for a location before a program will be planned.
-Recent graduates looking to network may also register to attend.
+Recent graduates seeking networking opportunities in these locations are encouraged to register as well.